 - For customers based in UK all our services and data are hosted in the AWS facilities in the EU-West-2 region (London).

-- All our service on AWS are protected by AWS security as decribed at https://aws.amazon.com/compliance/shared-responsibility-model.
+- All our services on AWS are protected by AWS security as described at https://aws.amazon.com/compliance/shared-responsibility-model.

 - All of our AWS infrastructure is designed to be have redundancy spread across multiple data centres (availablity zones) in the relative region.
 This should allow our services to continue running should any one of those data centers fail unexpectantly.